 Hinckley and Bosworth

 § This page gives an overview of the Hinckley and Bosworth local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Hinckley and Bosworth lies in south-west Leicestershire, with Hinckley as its bustling centre, once famed for hosiery and now known for retail and leisure.
 The district extends into the National Forest, offering woodland trails and countryside walks, and includes Bosworth Battlefield, where the Wars of the Roses reached its decisive end.
 Picturesque villages such as Market Bosworth, with its historic square, add traditional English charm.
 Canals and reservoirs enhance the scenery, while the mix of industrial heritage and rural landscapes gives the district a strong cultural identity.